This page describes experimental support for exception checking in Scala 3. It is enabled by the language import

 map.
 The signature of

 map does not have to account for effects.
-It takes a closure as always, but that closure may refer to abilities in its free variables.
+It takes a closure as always, but that closure may refer to capabilities in its free variables.
 This means that

 Another advantage is that the model allows a gradual migration from current unchecked exceptions to safer exceptions.
 Imagine for a moment that